 You never know when you've got a hidden gem, so just bring your records down or give us a call to check first.

 We're also interested in posters, tickets, concert programs, t-shirts, awards, and other promo items.
 Some music magazines and newspapers from the ‘60's and ‘70's are also in demand.
 We also buy music-related books.

-DVDs and blu-rays must be in good condition and include all artwork.
+Blu-Rays must be in good condition and include all artwork.
 Many popular movies are only worth $1.00 or less because so many copies are available from the rental market.
-Some music DVDs, good movie titles, and TV boxsets are worth more.
+Some titles, like good movie titles and TV boxsets, are worth more.

 Sorry, but we no longer buy laserdiscs or VHS tapes.

 From the Westside: Take the San Diego Freeway (405) north into the San Fernando Valley.
 Transition to the Ventura Freeway (101) southbound (toward Hollywood) and exit at Woodman Avenue (exit #16).

 From Hollywood or Downtown Los Angeles: Take the Hollywood Freeway (101) north into the San Fernando Valley and exit at Woodman Avenue (exit #16).